 This corollary is the main conclusion of the basic model.
-Endogenous credit cycles occur when the Bad investment is sufficiently profitable (a high R) and when the agency problem associated with the Bad investment is big enough that the agents with low net worth cannot finance it, but small enough that the agents with high net worth can.
+Endogenous credit cycles occur when the Bad project is sufficiently profitable (a high R) and when the agency problem associated with the Bad project is big enough that the agents cannot finance it when their net worth is low, but small enough that the agents can finance it when their net worth is high.